Audi R18: 2014 season

 The southwest Asian nation of Bahrain would host the 6 Hours of Bahrain at Bahrain International Circuit for the penultimate round of the 2014 season.
 Two of Toyota's drivers, Anthony Davidson and Sébastien Buemi in the #8 Toyota TS040 Hybrid had the ability to clinch the drivers' championship with a position of fifth place or better or the #2 Audi finishing lower than first place.
-The number #2 car's driver crew was second place, and they would need a very solid finish and the #8 car to finish last in the LMP1-H standings after the race concluded.
+The #2 car's driver crew was second place, and they would need a very solid finish and the #8 car to finish last in the LMP1-H standings after the race concluded.
 The first practice result had both of the Audi cars toward the back end of the class field, with the #1 car in fourth place and the #2 car in fifth, in between the set of Porsche prototypes.
 The second practice was very much like the first in terms of the #1 and #2 cars positioning.
 In the third practice session, the #2 only participated, and placed fourth.
 In qualifying, the #2 posted a time of a 1-minute 44.792 lap, positioning it fifth.
 The #1 did not partake in qualifying, and by default, they started last in the LMP1 grid.
-In the race, Audi would find pace, particularly with their #2 car, as Lotterer it set the best lap in the first hour at 1 minute 46.388 seconds, positioned in fourth place by the conclusion of the first hour.
+In the race, Audi would find pace, particularly with their #2 car, as Lotterer set the best lap in the first hour at 1 minute 46.388 seconds, positioned in fourth place by the conclusion of the first hour.
 The second hour would see the lap time lower to a 1-minute and 46.126-second lap by the #2 car as well as a position gain by one position, to third.
 The #1 car's position was fifth place, one lap down by the end of the second hour.
 By the end of the fourth hour, the rapid pace by the #2 dissolved, and now the car dropped to fourth, one lap down.
 Behind was the sister car, also one lap down.
 The #1 car set the second-fastest lap behind its sister car, the #2, of a lap time of 1 minute and 46.142 seconds.
 However, it lost another lap during this hour.
 The two cars' positioning would not change for the rest of the race.
 Audi, although setting faster laps than the rest of the LMP1 field for the first time during a race in the season would struggle to run consistent lap times.
 In addition, the Audi #2 finished too low; and did not earn enough points, giving Anthony Davidson and Sébastien Buemi in the #8 Toyota TS040 Hybrid the drivers' championship title in the penultimate round of the season.